-The intersection numbers with finitely many curves are sufficient to determine a multicurve.
-This fact is due to Dehn and Thurston, and we record one variant suited for our purpose.
+The intersection numbers with finitely many curves are sufficient to determine a multicurve \cite[Section 4.3]{FLP}.
+This fact is due to Dehn and Thurston (see e.g., \cite{luo2004dehn-thurston} for the context).
+We record one variant suited for our purpose.

 \begin{fact}{cf. \cite[ Th{\'e}or{\`e}me 4.8]{FLP}} Let $\{B_{1}, \ldots, B_{m}, C_{1}, \ldots, C_{n}\}$ be a pants decomposition of a finite-type surface, where $B_{i}$'s are boundary curves.
-Then there exist curves $\{C_{i}', C_{i}''\}_{i=1}^{n}$ on the surface satisfying the following: \begin{enumerate} \item $i(C_{i}, C_{j}') = 0 \Leftrightarrow i \neq j \Leftrightarrow i(C_{i}, C_{j}'') = 0$ , and \item if $D$, $D'$ are distinct essential multicurves (i.e., not containing boundary curves), then we have $i(D, C) \neq i(D', C)$ for at least one $C \in \{C_{i}, C_{i}', C_{i}''\}$. \end{enumerate} \end{fact}
+Then there exist curves $\{C_{1}', \ldots, C_{n}', C_{1}'', \ldots, C_n''\}$ on the surface satisfying the following: \begin{enumerate} \item $i(C_{i}, C_{j}') = 0 \Leftrightarrow i \neq j \Leftrightarrow i(C_{i}, C_{j}'') = 0$ , and \item if $D$, $D'$ are distinct essential multicurves (i.e., not containing boundary curves), then we have $i(D, C) \neq i(D', C)$ for at least one $C \in \{C_{i}, C_{i}', C_{i}''\}$. \end{enumerate} \end{fact}

 Here $C_{i}'$ and $C_{i}''$ are used to measure the `twist' of multicurves along $C_{i}$'s.
 See also Fact~\ref{fact:onlyTwist}.